-Your baby will come back to the ward in the incubator to recover, and you will be able to visit as soon as he or she is back on the unit.
-All babies are closely monitored after the operation, and so your baby will be connected to monitors to check his or her breathing, heart rate and oxygen levels.
+Your baby will come back to the unit in the incubator to recover and you will be able to visit as soon as he or she is back.
+All babies are closely monitored after the operation and so your baby will be connected to monitors to check their breathing, heart rate, and oxygen levels.
 Your baby may or may not require additional breathing support after the operation.
 Pain relief will be provided with strong pain killers (analgesia) following the operation to keep your baby comfortable.

-You may feel anxious, especially while your baby is connected to drips and monitors, but it will become easier with time.
+You may feel anxious, especially while your baby is connected to drips and monitors but it will become easier in time.
 If you are worried about caring for your baby, please talk to the nurses who are there to support and help you.
 You will be able to go home or be transferred back to your local hospital once your baby is feeding properly and gaining weight.
-Your local health visitor or community paediatric nurse will visit you regularly.
-Your baby will need to be seen again by the surgeon after discharge to check that everything is okay, and a letter will be sent out to you in the post to tell you when the clinic appointment will be.
+Your Health Visitor will visit you regularly.
+A clinic appointment will be made after discharge for the surgeon to see your baby in clinic.